kmtong/logback-redis-appender/README.md

   log wrapper, the location will always be the wrapper instead.
   Set it to 1 or higher to specify the particular call stack level

+# Note
+## Logging Asynchronously

+As this appender would synchronously log to the Redis server, this would cause the logging thread to be hanged.
+One resolution would be using the [AsyncAppender](http://logback.qos.ch/manual/appenders.html#AsyncAppender) provided by standard logback.
+Please refer to the below example configurations.
+(Thanks GuiSim for pointing this out)

 # Example